rsksmart/ri-aggregation/docs/launch.md

 zk env <ENV_NAME>
 ```

-Default confiruration is `dev.env`, which is generated automatically from `dev.env.example` during `zk init` command
+Default configuration is `dev.env`, which is generated automatically from `dev.env.example` during `zk init` command
 execution.

 ## Build and run server + prover locally for development